 Rhodiola coccinea (Royle) Boriss.

-Sedum coccineum (basionym), Rhodiola coccinea subsp. coccinea, Rhodiola juparensis, Sedum juparense, Sedum quadrifidum var. coccineum
+Sedum coccineum, Rhodiola coccinea subsp. coccinea, Rhodiola juparensis, Sedum juparense, Sedum quadrifidum var. coccineum

 Rhodiola coccinea is a cushion-forming succulent with thick rhizomes basally tapering into carrot-like roots and 2 to 10 simple flowering stems from each rhizome branch.
-The stems are slender, brownish or purplish red, erect or curved, and up to 0.6 inch (1.5 cm) in diameter.
-The succulent leaves are green and up to 0.3 inch (0.8 cm) long.
-The flowers are small, usually dark red, rarely reddish or yellow and tinged with pink outside.
+The stems are slender, brownish or purplish red, erect or curved, and up to 0.6 inches (1.5 cm) long.
+The fleshy leaves are green, lance-shaped, and up to 0.3 inches (0.8 cm) long.
+Flowers are small, usually dark red, rarely reddish or yellow, and appear in summer.

 How to Grow and Care